A simple and efficient model for epidemic control on multiplex networks: Model

-The state of each node at time $t$ in the DLMN is described by a two-component variable ${\bm \sigma}=(\sigma_{1},\sigma_{2})$. $\sigma_{1}$ has one of the three disease states: $S$, $I$, and $R$. $\sigma_{2}$ denotes the state for isolation measure.
-When the disease causes severe symptoms, two isolated states are possible: i) {\it self-isolation} at home when an individual feels mild symptoms or recognizes a suspicious contact but has not been confirmed yet, and ii) {\it hospitalization} by the health authority when the patient is confirmed to be infected.
-If an individual is not isolated then it is in the {\it unisolated} state.
-Thus, $\sigma_2$ can be one of the following states: self-isolated ($X$), hospitalized ($H$), and unisolated ($U$) (see Fig. 1(b)).
+The state of each node at $t$ in the DLMN is described by a two-component variable ${\bm \sigma}=(\sigma_{1},\sigma_{2})$. $\sigma_{1}$ has one of the three disease states: $S$, $I$, and $R$. $\sigma_{2}$ denotes the state for isolation measure.
+Here, three isolation states are possible: i) {\it self-isolation} at home when an individual feels mild symptoms or recognizes a suspicious contact but has not been confirmed yet, and ii) {\it hospitalization} by the health authority when the patient is confirmed to be infected.
+If an individual is not isolated then it is in the iii) {\it unisolated} state.
+Thus, $\sigma_2$ can be one of the following states: self-isolated ($X$), hospitalized ($H$), and unisolated ($U$) (see \FIG{scheme} (b)).

 Since we cannot trace the contacts on $W$ due to the random anonymity, the self-isolation for the suspicious contacts can be applied only to $F$.
 Depending on the range of the self-isolation, we introduce two intervention protocols, the basic isolation protocol (BIP) and the reinforced isolation protocol (RIP).
-Under the BIP only the confirmed patients and the one who has direct contact with the confirmed patient are isolated.
+Under the BIP only the confirmed patients and the one who has direct contact with the confirmed patient on $F$ are isolated.
 This is the most popular quarantine protocol adopted by many health authorities \cite{webster20}.
 However, the fraction of the household or workplace infection cannot be ignored in some infectious diseases, for example, the household infection is more than 15\% for COVID-19 \cite{Park20}.
-Such household and workplace infection can be caused by a self-isolated node.
+Such household and workplace infection can be caused by a self-isolated individual.
+Furthermore, such transmissible paths can become a part of super-spreading events if the pre-symptomatic or asymptomatic infection is possible.
 Thus controlling such local contacts is another important factor to mitigate the transmission.
-For the preemptive protection of the susceptible, in the RIP model if a node is hospitalized, then its first and also second nearest neighbors on $F$ are isolated.
+For a preemptive protection of the susceptible, in the RIP model if a node is hospitalized, then its first and also second nearest neighbors on $F$ are isolated.